 My portrayal of John was informed by the nature of isolation and the fact that he was seeing a psychiatrist.
 He had a preexisting physical deformity – not a mental illness – but I felt he would have emotional / mental obstacles as well.

-In this 4-minute performance I play as Jordan confronting a loved one in the monologue “It Could Have Been So Much Better”, written by Joseph Arnone.
+Playing as “Jordan” confronting a loved one in the monologue “It Could Have Been So Much Better”, written by Joseph Arnone.
 In his words:

 “In this monologue, JORDON gives his final goodbye to his father after deciding he no longer wishes to talk to him ever again.”